drcorner/klarawebsite/design_guidelines.md

 **Usage Rules**:
 - Use gradient treatments on buttons and icons for depth
-- Teal for all interactive elements
+- Terracotta for all interactive elements
 - Gold/coral used sparingly for key statistics, badges, status indicators
 - Alternating background sections for visual rhythm
 - Never use pure white (#FFFFFF) or pure black (#000000)